Connection times in large ad-hoc mobile networks: Proof of Theorem 1.2

-Actually, it is not $\Theta$ that we will work with in our model, for the following reason.
-Certainly, the points $Z_i$ play the r\^ole of the locations of the participants in our telecommunication system.
+Actually, it is not $\theta$ that we will work with in our model, for the following reason.
+Certainly, the points $Z_i$ play the role of the locations of the participants in our telecommunication system.
 It will turn out that a given participant located at $Z_i$ is well connected with the main part of the system if $B(Z_i,R)$ has a non-trivial intersection with $\Ccal_\infty$; it is not necessary that $Z_i$ itself belongs to $\Ccal_\infty$.
-Hence, we will be working with a slightly different notion of percolation: Define $\overline\Theta(\lambda,R)$ as the probability that the ball $B(0,R)$ is connected with $\infty$, i.e., has a non-trivial intersection with $\Ccal_\infty$.
-Obviously, $\Theta\leq \overline\Theta$, and $\overline\Theta$ shares the above mentioned properties with $\Theta$, however with possibly different numerical values.
-In particular, $\overline\Theta$ possesses the same scaling properties, and is an increasing function of $\lambda$, and is positive above some threshold $\overline\lambda^{\ssup{\rm cr}}(R)$ and zero below.
+Hence, we will be working with a slightly different notion of percolation: define $\overline\theta (\lambda,R)$ as the probability that the ball $B(0,R)$ is connected with $\infty$, that is, that there is an unbounded connected component of $U_R$ which intersects $B(0,R)$ (obviously, above criticality, this component has to be $\Ccal_\infty$).
+Obviously, $\theta\leq \overline\theta$, and $\overline\theta$ shares the above mentioned properties with $\theta$; however, with possibly different numerical values.
+In particular, $\overline\theta$ possesses the same scaling properties, and is an increasing function of $\lambda$, and is positive above some threshold and zero below.
+One can also easily check that the percolation threshold is the same for the two definitions, and that the proof of the continuity for the usual definition extends to this definition.